FAQS – Virginia Overtime Law

 Starting July 1, 2021, Virginia law will require overtime pay of one and one-half times the rate of pay for any hours worked in excess of 40 per week.

-Yes, aside for some limited exemptions for labor organizations and railroad carriers.
-This includes Virginia agencies and localities.
+Yes, aside for some limited exemptions for labor organizations, car dealerships, and railroad carriers.
+This includes Virginia agencies and localities, who may pay overtime compensation with compensatory leave in lieu of wages.

 Yes.
 There are limited exemptions for executives, officers, and administrators, as well as certain bona fide professionals, seasonal recreational workers, certain farm workers, and certain domestic service workers (such as nannies).
 For a complete list of exemptions, please review the exemptions listed under § 29 U.S.C.
 213(a) located here.